-While the term was once considered a degrading one, National Old Maid’s Day celebrates Old Maid’s everywhere and their contributions to their families and communities.
+However, the observance celebrates Old Maids everywhere and their contributions to their families and communities.
 While they may be single, it does not mean they are solitary.
-Today, Old Maids are often career oriented, postponing marriage and motherhood by choice or by circumstance.
+Today, Old Maids are often career-oriented, postponing marriage, and motherhood by choice or by circumstance.
 From a lively social life to a commitment to volunteerism as well as involvement in their church, community organizations and their extended family Old Maids are hardly wallflowers waiting to be asked to dance.

-HOW TO OBSERVE
+HOW TO OBSERVE #OldMaidsDay

-In 1948 Marion Richards of Jeffersonville, Pa, held the first Old Maid’s Day gathering.
+In 1948, Marion Richards of Jeffersonville, Pa, held the first Old Maid’s Day gathering.
 According to a June 4, 1982, Asbury Park Press article, “Guests ranged from 75 years old down to an age when hope still flickered.”
 Richard created the day to honor all the contributions Old Maids offer to their communities and their families.
-During Richard’s generation, single women played a major role in many areas of the schools, churches, offices and their families.
-While June is full of floral bouquets, white lace and wedding plans, Richards had hopes that Old Maid’s Day would someday be as popular as Mother’s Day.
+During Richard’s generation, single women played a major role in many areas of the schools, churches, offices, and their families.
+While June is full of floral bouquets, white lace, and wedding plans, Richards had hopes that Old Maid’s Day would someday be as popular as Mother’s Day.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!